earlephilhower/arduino-pico/docs/camera.rst

 ===========================

-The ``PicoCamera`` library adds support for camera sensors with a parallel (DVP) interface, such as the Omnivision OV2640, OV3660, and OV7670.
+The ``PicoCamera`` library adds support for camera sensors with a parallel (DVP) interface, such as the Omnivision OV2640, OV3660, and OV7670, and the Galaxycore GC2145 and GC0308.
 While the RP2040/RP2350 chips do not include a dedicated camera peripheral, the library uses a PIO (Programmable I/O) state machine together with DMA to capture frames in the background with almost no CPU involvement.